Updated on November 29th, 2023 at 02:26 pm

 1. Brazilian Jiu Jitsu (10 Years)

+Brazilian Jiu-Jitsu (BJJ) is considered one of the more challenging martial arts due to its technical complexity and strict evaluation.
 A martial artist who trains in Brazilian Jiu Jitsu undergoes rigorous study.
 A black belt is extremely hard to achieve in this discipline.
 It is difficult to progress through the ranks; earning just a blue belt takes three to five years.
-A black belt may be earned in ten years.
+A black belt may be earned in ten years, but it can range around 8-15 years depending on individual situations.

 2. Karate (5 Years)

+Karate can be challenging for learners due to its emphasis on precision in techniques and forms, which demand a meticulous attention to detail.
+The discipline’s focus on striking techniques requires practitioners to develop not only physical strength and speed but also precise coordination.
 Earning a black belt in karate depends on several variable factors.
 The student’s commitment is evaluated as well as the standards of the issuing martial arts school.
-It takes five years of dedicated training to acquire the wisdom and spiritual growth necessary to advance to a black belt.
+It takes around five years of dedicated training to acquire the wisdom and spiritual growth necessary to advance to a black belt.

 3. Aikido (4-5 Years)